AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 The visible state of a package P consists of:

-   * any variables declared in immediately within the visible part of package P; and
+   * any variables declared immediately within the visible part of package P; and

-   * the state abstractions declared by the Abstract State aspect specification (if any) of package P; and
+   * the state abstractions declared by the Abstract_State aspect specification (if any) of package P; and

-   * the visible state any packages declared immediately within the visible part of package P.
+   * the visible state of any packages declared immediately within the visible part of package P.